Best Crypto Exchanges for Beginners 2025

 2. Binance - Best for Low Fees and Variety

 Binance is the world's largest cryptocurrency exchange by trading volume, offering the most comprehensive selection of cryptocurrencies and trading pairs.
-While it has more features than pure beginners need, its basic interface is still accessible.
+Whilst it has more features than pure beginners need, its basic interface is still accessible.

 Key Features